sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/salesforce.md

    print(load_info)
    ```

    In the initial run, the "opportunity" and "contact" endpoints load all data using 'merge' mode and 'last_timestamp' set to "None".
 In subsequent runs, only data after 'last_timestamp.last_value' (from the previous run) is merged.
-Incremental loading is specific to endpoints in merge mode with the “dlt.sources.incremental” parameter.
+Incremental loading is specific to endpoints in merge mode with the “data_load_tool.sources.incremental” parameter.

    > For incremental loading of endpoints, maintain the pipeline name and destination dataset name.
 The pipeline name is important for accessing the [state](../../general-usage/state) from the last run, including the end date for incremental data loads.
 Altering these names could trigger a [“dev-mode”](../../general-usage/pipeline#do-experiments-with-dev-mode), disrupting the metadata tracking for [incremental data loading](../../general-usage/incremental-loading).